2025 Event Descriptions

 Geologic Mapping (C) - Teams will demonstrate an understanding of the construction and use of topographic maps, geologic maps, and cross-sections, and their use in forming interpretations regarding subsurface structures and past depositional environments on Earth and other planetary bodies.

-Meteorology (B) - Participants will use scientific process skills involving qualitative and quantitative analyses to demonstrate an understanding of the factors that contribute to, cause, and influence Severe Weather and Storms.
+Meteorology (B) - Participants will use scientific process skills involving qualitative and quantitative analyses to demonstrate an understanding of the factors that contribute to, cause, and influence World Climate and Climate Change.

 Microbe Mission (B/C) - Teams will answer questions, solve problems, and analyze data pertaining to microbes.